Reboot your Creativity & Discover your Artistic Voice

 PO Box 1551, Vienna, VA 22183 - (703) 856-5160

-This course will be held at the Smithsonian Institution's Rippley Center, Washington, DC and is taught by Maverick Mosaics Owner, Bonnie Fitzgerald.
+This course will be hosted by Glen Echo Park Partnership for Arts and Culture Inc. and is taught by Maverick Mosaics Owner, Bonnie Fitzgerald.

 Create a stylized representational mosaic landscape filled with texture and dimension as you explore a range of compositional techniques including working with perspective, foreground and background effects, and light and shadow.
 The selection of unique, varied materials includes smalti, stained glass, milleflori, shells, pebbles, and found objects.
 Students explore various textures and color combinations, and discover tips to transition between materials.